Gidan Waya Nursery/Primary School

 During the Cathedral Church service, we each brought greetings and explained the purpose of our mission..

-Lunch, rest, supper and back to the Cathedral to discuss with the board of the Diocese and their Education committee our decision to partner with them to build Grace International School.
+Lunch, rest, supper and back to the Cathedral to discuss with the board of the Diocese and their Education committee...our decision to partner with them to build Graceland International School was a focus of discussion.
 We were very encouraged by the evident enthusiasm for the project and the thoughtful comments and insights that were shared by the community leaders.

-Like parents everywhere,these folk wish to provide a quality education for their children, in an environment free of ethnic, gender, and religious discrimination.
-Our Nigerian partners recognise that girls need to have the same opportunities for a quality education as boys.
+Like parents everywhere, these folks wish to provide a quality education for their children, in an environment free of ethnic, gender, and religious discrimination.
+Our Nigerian partners recognize that girls need to have the same opportunities for a quality education as boys.
 Our partners also recognize that having an educational milieu that is free of discrimination ethnically and religiously will help to promote peace in the society at large.

 After returning from church, we all rested a bit.
 We returned to the church at 5:00 for a meeting with the school building committee - those interested in building the secondary school.
 This was a very fruitful meeting.
 We explained our purpose in gathering data to build the school, and listened as the building committee described their vision to us.
 It was really a wonderful meeting, and as tired as the Americans were, I think we all communicated nicely.
 We left the meeting to return to Bishop John's house for dinner feeling very satisfied by the enthusiasm of the Diocese for our mission.